The Curious Prevalence of "Merry Xmas"

 Xmas....when and how did this innocuous substitute term become so casually commonplace?

-Growing up in my house, the word Xmas would have been met with the same enthusiasm as a visit from Santa that yielded a wrapped and bowed bottle of Listerene under the painstakingly tinseled tree.
+Growing up in my house, the word Xmas would have been met with the same enthusiasm as a visit from Santa that yielded a wrapped and bowed box of baking soda under the painstakingly tinseled tree.
 That hasn't changed.
 I cannot envision a scenario in which that would change.
 Yet many people I encounter and know on a personal level seem to give very little thought to this trend.

 The Atheists - to many reading this article, Atheists are like Bigfoot, 8 carat purple diamond rings or people who don't like pizza.
-They hear vague rumors of them, perhaps through friends or family members, so they tend to believe that they may exist even though they have never met one.
-The fact is that atheism is growing at a 5 fold pace in the United States according to a recent study.
-These numbers are rather murky however in that oftentimes those who "do not believe in God" or "are not religious" do not necessarily consider themselves atheists in the truest sense of the word, however they are bucketed in the category nonetheless.
+They hear vague rumors of them, perhaps through friends or family members, so they tend to believe that they may exist, even though they have never met one.
+Fact is, atheism is growing at a 5 fold pace in the United States according to a recent study.
+These numbers are rather murky however in that oftentimes those who "are not religious" do not consider themselves atheists in the truest sense of the word, however they are bucketed in the category nonetheless.
 But the fact is there is a "growing disbelief" for lack of a more all-encompassing term in this country when the topic turns to religion.

 The Abbreviators - the Abbreviators were a body of writers in the papal chancery whose business was to sketch out and prepare in due form the Pope's bills, briefs and consistorial decrees before they were written out in extenso by the scriptores.